 No small feat for any company, made even more difficult given how different the two plays already are; one a brooding and bloody tragedy, the other a more gentle and silly pastoral comedy.
 Throw in the fact that this production of As You Like It also requires its actors to sing and dance to over twenty Beatles tunes, and it is downright mind-blowing they are able to pull it all off the two very dissimilar shows.

-But what may keep the As You Like It cast motivated, and its audiences engaged, is in Cloran’s vision that not only infuses music from the Fab Four (alongside a few other surprises), but also a clarity of story that was the downfall in his previous attempt.
+But what may keep the As You Like It cast motivated, and its audiences engaged, is in Cloran’s vision that not only infuses music from the Fab Four (alongside a few other surprises), but also a clarity of story that is second to none.

 Moving Shakespeare’s original French setting to British Columbia of the 1960s, Vancouver becomes the location for the court.
 Duke Frederick has exiled his older brother, Duke Senior, but rather than fleeing to the Forest of Arden, in Cloran’s re-imagining, Senior flees to a commune in the Okanagan.